parthenon-hpc-lab/parthenon/docs/weak_scaling.md

 ### To Run

-- Note that if you disabled HDF5 in the previous step, you mest open up the `parthinput.advection` file and comment out all blocks beginning with `<parthenon/output*>`.
+- Note that if you disabled HDF5 in the previous step, you must open up the `parthinput.advection` file and comment out all blocks beginning with `<parthenon/output*>`.